Cartan Subalgebras for Quantum Symmetric Pair Coideals: Introduction

 One of the original goals in developing the theory of quantum symmetric spaces, realizing Macdonald-Koornwinder polynomials as quantum zonal spherical functions, has in large part been completed (see \cite{N}, \cite{NS}, \cite{DN}, \cite{NDS}, \cite{DS}, \cite{Let}, \cite{Let2}).
 Recently, one-sided coideal subalgebras used to form quantum symmetric pairs have gained renewed attention because of the discovery of their fundamental roles in the representation theory of quantized enveloping algebras.
 Ehrig and Stroppel (\cite{ES}) show that a family of these coideal subalgebras are just the right algebras needed in the categorification of certain quantized enveloping algebra representations arising in Schur duality and skew Howe duality.
-Using connections with Hecke algebras, they find canonical bases for representations of this coideal subalgebra family.
-In \cite{BW}, Bao and Wang also obtain canonical bases for representations of this family of coideal subalgebras and use it to settle conjectures concerning irreducible characters of Lie superalgebras.
+In \cite{BW}, Bao and Wang obtain canonical bases for representations of this family of coideal subalgebras and use it to settle conjectures concerning irreducible characters of Lie superalgebras.
 Expanding greatly on these ideas, Bao and Wang present a general theory of canonical bases that works for all types of quantum symmetric pair coideal subalgebras in \cite{BW2}.
-In another direction, Balagovic and Kolb \cite{BK} use quantum symmetric pair coideal subalgebras to construct universal $K$-matrices with respect to solutions of the reflection equations arising in inverse scattering theory.
-These $K$-matrices are expected to play a similar role as the universal $R$-matrices defined by quantized enveloping algebras.
+Following a program initiated in \cite{BW}, Balagovic and Kolb (\cite{BK}) use quantum symmetric pair coideal subalgebras to construct universal $K$-matrices which provide solutions of the reflection equation arising in inverse scattering theory.
+These $K$-matrices (are expected to) play a similar role as the universal $R$-matrices for quantized enveloping algebras.

 The body of work described in the previous paragraph relies on a variety of representations with respect to the quantum symmetric pair coideal subalgebras.
 However, these representations are mainly modules or submodules of the larger quantized enveloping algebras.
 For example, the analysis of zonal spherical functions on quantum symmetric spaces uses spherical modules, a special family of finite-dimensional simple representations for the quantized enveloping algebras (see for example \cite{L0}, \cite{L1}, and \cite{L2}).
 Ehrig and Stroppel establish dualities involving quantum symmetric pair coideal subalgebras using exterior products of the natural representations for the larger quantized enveloping algebras (\cite{ES}).
 Bao and Wang obtain canonical basis with respect to a quantum symmetric pair coideal subalgebra for tensor products of finite-dimensional simple modules of the quantized enveloping algebra (\cite{BW2}).
 One of the beautiful properties of Lusztig's canonical bases (\cite{Lu}, Chapter 25) is that they yield compatible bases for each finite-dimensional simple module of a quantized enveloping algebra.
 Without a highest weight theory and corresponding classification of finite-dimensional simple modules for the quantum symmetric pair coideal subalgebras, a comparable result remains elusive.